 What does the VA provide for veterans buried in a national cemetery?

 A: Burial in any open VA national cemetery is available to eligible veterans.
 This includes, at no cost to the family:

 What does the VA provide for veterans buried in a private cemetery?

 A: Eligible veterans may receive a burial allowance as well as a government-issued headstone (or marker or medallion), a burial flag, and a Presidential Memorial Certificate.
 However, any spouses or dependents buried in a private cemetery receive no benefits.

 Does the VA pay for cremation services?

-A: No, they do not, but they do provide a burial allowance for eligible families.
+A: Not specifically, but they do provide a burial allowance for eligible families.
 The family pays for any funeral costs (including embalming, a memorial service, a casket or an urn, etc.) at their own expense.
-However, the burial allowance can help toward the overall cost, if the family is eligible.
+However, the family can apply for the burial allowance reimbursement to help toward the overall cost, if eligible.
 Both cremated and casketed remains buried or inurned at a national cemetery receive the same honors.
 As with a traditional funeral, the VA will provide a space for burial or inurnment, perpetual care, a marker, burial flag, and a Presidential Memorial Certificate.